Pat O'Shane: Career

-O'Shane began practicing law as a barrister with the Aboriginal Legal Service in Sydney and then in Central Australia.
+O'Shane began practising law as a barrister with the Aboriginal Legal Service in Sydney and then in Central Australia.
 O'Shane was head of the New South Wales Ministry of Aboriginal Affairs from 1981 to 1986, before her appointment as a magistrate.
 She was the Chancellor of the University of New England between 1994 and 2003.

 O'Shane was elected to the Australian Constitutional Convention 1998, which considered the issue of Australia becoming a republic.
 She advocated strongly for an Australian republic.
 In her opening address, she expressed a want for modification based on what she perceived as historical injustice and inadequacies within the Australian Constitution:

+Her decisions and behavior in court were sometimes controversial.

 A study in 2012 by Michael Eburn and Ruth Townsend of the Australian National University College of Law examined 56 Supreme Court appeals of cases heard before O'Shane between 1999 and 2012.
 Of the 56 appeals, 35 (62.5%) were upheld.
 Of the 16 criminal cases included, 14 appeals were upheld.
-Eburn and Townsend wrote: "The Supreme Court has found that O'Shane had got the law wrong in 14 out of the 16 criminal cases ...
-In one case she dismissed a charge even though the accused had entered a plea of guilty."
+Eburn and Townsend wrote: "The Supreme Court has found that O'Shane had got the law wrong in 14 out of the 16 criminal cases...
+In one case she dismissed a charge even though the accused had entered a plea of guilty".
 Supreme Court judges criticised O'Shane for "denying the prosecution procedural fairness," and "failure to comprehend the basis of the prosecution case or the evidence before her, use of intemperate language and making numerous errors of law."
 Eburn and Townsend compared the records of two other magistrates with similar experience and found only eight and nine appeals against them respectively.
 They called for O'Shane's resignation.